 I'm not sure when I first had pickle red onions, but I can tell you exactly when I fell in love with them.
 Back in January, during my Craveable Keto book tour, I was making a lot of trips to various Whole Foods salad bars.
 They have the biggest and best salad bars around, and the best thing about them, is that every single prepared item on the salad bar lists every single ingredient, so you always know exactly what you are getting.
 Almost every one I went to had pickled onions and I was piling them on all my salads.
 They were so good, BUT, they had sugar in them.
 I knew that as soon as the tour was over and I was home and back in the kitchen, that I wanted to make my own low carb pickled red onion recipe.

-I think the reason I love these low carb pickled red onions so much is that they have the perfect balance of bitterness from the red onion, sweetness from the erythritol, and acidity from the vinegars.
+I think the reason I love these whole30 pickled red onions so much is that they have the perfect balance of bitterness from the red onion, sweetness from the erythritol, and acidity from the vinegars.
 When you put those three things together, you have a match made in heaven.
-I have been putting them on everything - salads, lunch bowls, tacos, steak, eggs, etc. I am actually guilty of building an entire meal around whether or not it would go good with these pickled red onions.
+To make them Whole30 compliant, simply omit the sweetener.
+I put them on everything - salads, lunch bowls, tacos, steak, eggs, etc. I am actually guilty of building an entire meal around whether or not it would go good with these pickled red onions.